The Best Beaches Near Philadelphia to Cool Off

 Sea Isle City

 A Philly favorite, Sea Isle City is a small beach town right next to Ocean City.
-Accentuated by a beachfront promenade, packed with shops and cafés, the beach is not the only attraction in this quaint beach town.
+Accentuated by a beachfront promenade, packed with stores and cafés, the beach is not the only attraction in town.
 If water sports are your thing, the area has designated beaches for kayaking, kiteboarding, rafting, and surf fishing.
+Don’t forget to get a beach tag from an inspector, unless it’s Wednesday, which is free.

-After a long day of surf and sun, enjoy a quick slice from Uncle Oogie’s or a seafood feast from Mike’s Seafood and Dock Restaurant.
+After a long day of surf and sun, enjoy a quick slice from Uncle Oogie’s or a seafood feast from Mike’s Seafood.
 If you’re looking to keep the fun going all night, the bar and club scene is not too shabby either!

 Ocean City, New Jersey

-That being said, there are plenty of activities in OCNJ to occupy your time including Gillian’s Wonderland Pier and Totally Tubular Aqua Park.
+In addition to the beach, there are plenty of activities in OCNJ to occupy your time, including Gillian’s Wonderland Pier and Totally Tubular Aqua Park.
 Start your day off at Augie’s Omelette and Waffle and then ride the rides, or take it easy and relax on the beach like Bill and Sue in that famous Beach Boys song on your NJ playlist.

 Avalon